dem04med/Vehicle-Counting-and-Classification/README.md

 Create an automatic system that detects and counts vehicles by type in traffic videos, using YOLOv5, with evaluation of its accuracy and performance.

 ## Environment Setup
-To run the repository in a more isolated environment, it is recommended to create a virtual environment:

 ```bash
 python -m venv venv